cferdinandi/gmt-wordpress-for-web-apps/README.md

 ### Alerts

 Whether form fields are left blank or passwords don't match, there's an error message for most form issues.
 Change the defaults to suit your apps personality and style.

+### User Profiles

+Assign a default gravatar size for user profiles.

 ### Emails